runtools/run/docs/content/reference/method-resources.md

 ##### @output

 The `@output` attribute allows to define the output of a method.
-An output can be anything – a simple value such as a `"string"` or a resource composed of several attributes.
+An output can be anything: a simple value or a resource composed of several attributes.

 Example: